erikvanwees/erikvanwees.github.io/2018-11-15-Test-Document-Nysthi.md

 ---
 Hey Guys, and Gals ...

-This is text coming directly from Google docs via the free Gabriel Markdown plugin.
+This is text coming directly from Google docs via the free Gabriel **Markdown** plugin.

-It is published with 1 Click directly to your GitHub repositories .. including (for me) this website … ;)
+It is published with 1 Click directly to your GitHub repositories .. including (for me) this new website … ;)

 (One can also think of a Doc template for the manual)

-Let's see if the **WYSIWYG** features of DOCs can be used
+Let's see if the **WYSIWYG** features of DOCs can be fully used

+Tables might be a no-no … (at least for web render via Jekyll, the .md file views OK on Github website)

 More testing of that to follow after some sleep … ;)